 - intestinal blockages

-- stomach pains with unknown cause
+- stomach pain with an unknown cause

 - kidney disease

 It’s generally recommended that you only use stimulant laxatives occasionally and as a last resort after diet, exercise, and other treatments fail.
-Talk to your doctor before using cascara sagrada.
-They can rule out other health issues and tell you if it’s a safe treatment option for your situation.